 The International Union of Biochemistry and Molecular Biology is entrusted with designating names to enzymes in addition to assigning a number in order to identify them.

 Apart from a few originally studied enzymes such as rennin, pepsin and trypsin, almost all the enzyme names end in “ase”.
 As per the standards, focal points of nomenclature of enzymes are both the type of reaction catalyzed and the substrate acted upon.

-Most commonly, enzymes are names to provide data on the function as opposed to the structure of the enzyme.
-However, there are 3 significant features of nomenclature process of enzymes, which are:
+Most commonly, enzymes are named to provide data on the function as opposed to the structure of the enzyme.
+However, there are 3 significant features of the nomenclature process of enzymes, which are:

 - Suffix -ase recognizes a substance as that of an enzyme